MedDataToolMedDataTool

 This method is especially important for:

-• Pediatric medications — children's organs are still developing, and their metabolism differs significantly from adults
+• Pediatric medications — children's organs are still developing and their metabolism differs significantly from adults

 • Antibiotics such as amoxicillin and trimethoprim-sulfamethoxazole